 Keld Ewart of Bug Master says no. “This is kind of standard,” he said.

-“So far, I haven’t really thought that or heard a lot of feedback on that,” replied Rob Wheeler with Aztec Organic Pest Service.
+“So far, I haven’t really thought that or heard a lot of feedback on that,” Rob Wheeler with Aztec Organic Pest Service said.

-“I’d say even a little bit less than normal,” Boyd said.
+“I’d say even a little bit less than normal,” he said.

 So could Gonzales just be wrong?
 Derrick Miller of Dyrrick Pest Control says maybe.

-“She moved to a place and they having them a lot,” He said, “maybe they just catching her attention more.
+“She moved to a place and they're having them a lot,” he said.
+"Maybe they're just catching her attention more.
 Sort of like when you buy a car.
-Once you buy a car you start seeing a lot more cars like yours.”
+Once you buy a car, you start seeing a lot more cars like yours.”

-Butch Skelton, founder of All State Pest Control in Georgetown, says they’ve had quite a few calls about crickets, but that’s common for every year, he added.
+Butch Skelton, founder of All State Pest Control in Georgetown, says his company has had quite a few calls about crickets, but that’s common every year.

 Elizabeth “Wizzy” Brown, an entomologist for Texas Agrilife Extension Service, says the cricket-covered school is “a massive cricket outbreak.”
 But, she also said the clip illustrates what crickets are attracted to.

-“If you notice…the lumps [of crickets] were around doorways, and then also around downspouts.
-So, moisture and light,” Brown continued.
+“If you notice … the lumps [of crickets] were around doorways, and then also around downspouts.
+So, moisture and light,” she said.
 “What happens is they’ll come out and get active at night – and, usually, this is mating season for them.
 So, they’re going out, looking for a mate and they’re going to be attracted to things like light, moisture and, of course, other crickets.”

 But the video also illustrates how to keep hordes of crickets at bay.

-If you remember Kelly Gonzales had one other request.
-She wanted to know if there was a way to make money off the crickets.
-The short answer: some people have.
+Gonzales' second question was whether there was a way to make money off the crickets.
+The short answer: Some people have.

-More and more attention is being given to eating bugs, as an eco-friendly way to get protein.
-After weeks of fighting crickets in her office, one might think it’d be cathartic for Gonzalez to eat a bag of “Chirridos,” chips made with cricket flour.
+More and more attention is being given to eating bugs as an eco-friendly way to get protein.
+After weeks of fighting crickets in her office, one might think it’d be cathartic for Gonzales to eat a bag of “Chirridos,” chips made with cricket flour.